Vadim2090/Grants-Program/my_project_name.md

 # Mintbase Grant Proposal

-> This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines.
-Blockquote sections starting with a `>` (such as this one) can be removed.
->
-> See the [Grants Program Process](https://github.com/Mintbase/Grants-Program/#pencil-process) on how to submit a proposal.

 - **Project Name:** Metronomo
 - **Team Name:** Metronomo
 - **Payment Address:** metronomo.near
 - **[Level](../README.md#level_slider-levels):** 2

-> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview :page_facing_up: